 - Allocate a new Elastic IP address to use with your instance.
 Be sure to record the IP that is created, as you will use that later.

-Launch an instance from the EC2 section of the AWS Management Console.
+Before you use a new Esri AMI for the first time, you must accept the AWS Marketplace terms.
+Once that's complete, launch an instance from the EC2 section of the AWS Management Console using this AMI.
 To find the Amazon Machine Image (AMI), search for ArcGIS or Esri.

 Instance type and details

 You must choose an instance type when you launch an EC2 instance.
 Be sure to choose an instance type that meets at least the minimum system requirements for ArcGIS Server.

 Be aware that different instance types will incur different charges with Amazon.